8 Best Math Apps for Kindergarten Students Compared

 Core Features and Learning Approach

-SplashLearn offers a comprehensive K–5 curriculum, covering key concepts in math through interactive lessons, quizzes, and skill-building games.
-Similar to Funexpected Math app, SplashLearn features an AI-powered adaptive system that personalizes the learning experience, adjusting content based on each child's progress.
+SplashLearn offers a comprehensive K–5 curriculum, covering math concepts through interactive lessons, quizzes, and skill-building games.
+Similar to the Funexpected Math app, SplashLearn uses an AI-powered adaptive system that personalizes the learning experience, adjusting content based on each child's progress.

-The math program covers foundational topics such as number sense, arithmetic, geometry, measurement, and data interpretation, ensuring children develop problem-solving skills in a structured way.
+The program includes foundational math areas – number sense, geometry, measurement, and data interpretation, making sure that children develop problem-solving skills in a structured way.

 Content Structure and Engagement